akhilsaini/aws-csa-2017/README.md

 How do you ensure capacity matches demand?

-  - Space-time trade off.
+#### Space-time trade off.

-  - Use RDS to add read replicas.
+Use RDS to add read replicas, reducing the load on your database and creating multiple copies of the database.
+This helps to lower the latency.

-  - Use Direct Connect to provide predictable latency.
+Use Direct Connect to provide predictable latency b/w HQ and AWS.

-  - Use global infrastructure to have multiple copies of your environment, closest to your users.
+Use global infrastructure to have multiple copies of your environment, in regions that closest to your users.

-  - Use caching services like ElasticCache or CloudFront.
+Use caching services like ElasticCache or CloudFront.

 How do you selected appropriate proximity and caching solution for system?